hyphacoop/two.compost.digital/content/pieces/uncivilizing-digital-territories/index.md

 Digital technologies are a double-edged sword.
 They connect distant loved ones and facilitate learning but also turn people into dopamine addicts{{< footnote "4" >}} and spread disinformation{{< footnote "5" >}}.
 Yet, they also have the potential to strengthen communities and support their resistance.
 We'll be exploring some inspirational examples and thoughts on ways to engage with technology in a more communal way.

-We (Luandro and the various contradictions within) have been engaged for years with the community-networks {{< footnote "community-networks" >}} movement and organizations like Coolab {{< footnote "coolab" >}} and Digital Democracy {{< footnote "digital-democracy" >}}.
-Working closely with local communities, we develop communication and information technologies in collaboration with them.
+I have been engaged for years with the community-networks {{< footnote "community-networks" >}} movement and organizations like Coolab {{< footnote "coolab" >}} and Digital Democracy {{< footnote "digital-democracy" >}}.
+We develop communication and information technologies in close collaboration with local communities.
 By recognizing and understanding the particular needs and cultural traits of a diverse range of territories in Brazil, we can create practices, software, and hardware that align with their values.

 ## Methods of Engaging